AdobeDocs/experience-manager-64.en/help/communities/using/configure-scoring.md

 ## Additional Information {#additional-information}

-To display a sorted list of members based on points :
+To display a sorted list of members based on points:

 * [Leaderboard function](../../communities/using/functions.md#leaderboard-function) for inclusion in a community site or group template.
 * [Leaderboard component](../../communities/using/enabling-leaderboard.md), the featured component of the Leaderboard function, for page authoring.